hiepnguyenbg/EduMentor-Subscription-Analysis/README.md

 Prior to beginning the analysis, a variety of checks were conducted for quality control and familiarization with the dataset.
 SQL queries utilized to inspect and perform quality checks are available [here](https://github.com/hiepnguyenbg/EduMentor-Subscription-Analysis/blob/main/SQL%20queries/Initial%20Data%20Checks.sql).

 # Executive Summary

 ### Overview of Findings

 EduMentor Academy’s subscription revenue surged in early 2020 to over $750K per week, driven primarily by Premium Plus subscriptions amid heightened demand for remote learning during the COVID-19 pandemic.
-Revenue then declined steadily through late 2021, stabilizing at $350K–$450K per week, with Premium subscriptions ending entirely and yearly subscriptions dropping significantly.
+Revenue then declined steadily through late 2021, a trend that saw yearly subscriptions drop significantly and the Premium plan nearly cease entirely.
 Regional analysis indicates North America’s dominance in revenue (~50%) and noticeable volatility in EMEA.
 To drive recovery, EduMentor should counter Premium Plus seasonality with summer offerings, revamp Premium plans with high-engagement content, and boost yearly plan retention through trials or targeted promotions.

 # Insights Deep Dive
 ### Plan Type Performance
-- **Premium Plus plans led revenue in early 2020.** At the start of the pandemic, Premium Plus plans had a significant spike and record-high at $453K bookings in one week.
-This spike then significantly decreased and slowed in both summer of 2020 and summer of 2021, likely tied to academic calendars.
+- **Premium Plus plans led revenue in early 2020.** At the start of the pandemic, Premium Plus plans had a significant spike and record-high at $453K in one week.
+This spike then significantly decreased and slowed in both the summer of 2020 and 2021, likely tied to academic calendars.
 - **Premium plans nearly ceased by December 2021.** A notable downturn in Premium plans suggests competitive pressures or content issues.
-- **Standard plans ensured revenue stability.** Standard plans for students contributed the most to the overall renuve due to its affordability.
+- **Standard plans ensured revenue stability.** Standard plans contributed the most to overall revenue due to their affordability.

 ### Billing Period Analysis